hydra3333/vapoursynth-cnr3/README.md

 timeline); startup provenance lines therefore appear once per instance (`CNR3[1]`, `CNR3[2]`) — this is normal.

+**WARNING — metadata-poor input videos:**
+**Many** container/codec combinations (notably `.avi`) carry **NO reliable interlacing metadata**
+- `_FieldBased` may be absent (or read as progressive) or plain wrong
+- TFF vs BFF may be unknowable from the input file

+If you have a source like that then you **must manually separatefields and re-weave them yourself** rather than use the function in Appendix A.  Function `split_into_fields` attempts to autodetect `_FieldBased`, so for such material it can silently take the flag Progressive for Interlaced footage.
-**WARNING — metadata-poor sources:** many container/codec combinations (notably `.avi`) carry NO reliable interlacing metadata: `_FieldBased` may be absent (reads as progressive) or wrong, and TFF vs BFF may be unknowable from the file. `split_into_fields` autodetects from `_FieldBased`, so for such material it can silently take the progressive path on interlaced footage.
-If your source is like this, determine the truth by inspection (bob the clip and step fields) and handle it manually — call `SeparateFields`/`reweave_fields` yourself with the field order you verified, rather than trusting autodetection.
+You can determine the truth by inspection (bob the clip and step fields) and handle it manually — call `SeparateFields`/`reweave_fields` yourself with the field order you verified, rather than trusting autodetection.